Ampache: Extensions and APIs

 Since version 3.7.0, Ampache is compatible with Subsonic clients and Plex clients.

-Ampache and education
+In education

 Ampache's features make it a powerful instructional and assistive technology for students with language-based learning differences.
 At the Chelsea School, a group of advanced technology students recognized Ampache's potential for providing important accommodations and modifications that serve their learning styles; they built and configured an Ampache server that was put to work to enhance teaching and learning in the classroom.

-By adding audio recordings of instructional-level texts and assignments to an Ampache catalog, the instructor empowers students to individually and independently listen to a streaming text while reading a print version of the material; used in that way, Ampache allows students to avail themselves of curriculum material and instruction-level texts they may not otherwise have access to.
-Ampache thus serves as a compromise between three common accommodations: text-to-speech software, a human reader, and audiobooks.

 Ampache's video-streaming features have also been used to enhance teaching and learning at the Chelsea School.
 Rather than having students watch instructional videos as a group, the assigned material was streamed to their individual workstations.
 Independent viewing reduces distractions, and allows students to progress at their own pace, pausing to take notes or repeating segments for clarification.

 Publications

 Ampache has been featured in numerous online blogs and technical articles.
 The O'Reilly book Spidering Hacks details security testing of online applications.
 Ampache was found to be immune to standard spidering hacks, and by focusing on security during its development, has continued to be.
 The code philosophy listed on Ampache's wiki specifies security as one of the most important considerations during application development.